-Mediation was not ordered, Member Taylor stating that he can assist the parties to secure mediation if requested.
+Mediation was not ordered.
+Member Taylor stated that he could assist the parties to secure mediation if requested.

 The parties had reached an agreement on a key point of contention – the role of Herman Turkstra in the hearing.

-Member Taylor stated he wanted to know from the lawyers of other parties why he should accept their agreement on Turkstra’s role.
+Member Taylor stated he wanted to know from other parties’ lawyers why he should accept their agreement on Turkstra’s role.

 Adding to the complexities, Harbour West Neighbours Inc. is independent of Turkstra at the hearing.
-However, HWN is represented by lawyer Scott Snider of Turkstra Mazza – the same law firm where Turkstra is a partner in its name.
+However, HWN is represented by lawyer Scott Snider of Turkstra Mazza – the same law firm in which Turkstra is a partner.
 Turkstra is also Vice-President of HWN.